- Oops!Something went wrong.Please try again later.

 Linda Marbán became the CEO of Capricor Therapeutics, Inc. (NASDAQ:CAPR) in 2010.
 First, this article will compare CEO compensation with compensation at similar sized companies.
-Next, we’ll consider growth that the business demonstrates.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This method should give us information to assess how appropriately the company pays the CEO.
+After that, we will consider the growth in the business.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Linda Marbán's Compensation Compare With Similar Sized Companies?

-Our data indicates that Capricor Therapeutics, Inc. is worth US$16m, and total annual CEO compensation is US$602k.
-(This is based on the year to 2017).
-While this analysis focuses on total compensation, it’s worth noting the salary is lower, valued at US$233k.
+At the time of writing, our data says that Capricor Therapeutics, Inc. has a market cap of US$4.5m, and reported total annual CEO compensation of US$377k for the year to December 2018.
+While we always look at total compensation first, we note that the salary component is less, at US$233k.
 We examined a group of similar sized companies, with market capitalizations of below US$200m.
-The median CEO compensation in that group is US$303k.
+The median CEO total compensation in that group is US$571k.

-The graphic below shows how CEO compensation at Capricor Therapeutics has changed from year to year.
+You can see, below, how CEO compensation at Capricor Therapeutics has changed over time.

 Is Capricor Therapeutics, Inc. Growing?

-On average over the last three years, Capricor Therapeutics, Inc. has grown earnings per share (EPS) by 60% each year (using a line of best fit).
-In the last year, its revenue is down -52%.
+Capricor Therapeutics, Inc. has increased its earnings per share (EPS) by an average of 53% a year, over the last three years (using a line of best fit).
+In the last year, its revenue is down 4.5%.

 Has Capricor Therapeutics, Inc. Been A Good Investment?

 Since shareholders would have lost about 97% over three years, some Capricor Therapeutics, Inc. shareholders would surely be feeling negative emotions.
 It therefore might be upsetting for shareholders if the CEO were paid generously.